ECCC-MSC/open-data/docs/usage/readme_en.md

 ## How to visualize the data

+### MSC AniMet

+[MSC AniMet](../msc-animet/readme_en.md) is a simple tool enabling users to interact with MSC Open Data weather data and create custom weather animations for any area in the world.
+The resulting animations can be downloaded and shared with a permalink.

 ### Desktop software

 MSC open data can be visualized in desktop software by either (A) connecting to [MSC GeoMet](../msc-geomet/readme_en.md) Web Map Service (WMS) web services or (B) by downloading the raw data from [MSC Datamart](../msc-datamart/readme_en.md) or MSC GeoMet Web Coverage Service (WCS) and OGC API- Features (WFS 3) web services and loading the raw data in the application.